Christmas with a terminal illness

 Think about what is important to you and those around you.
 It’s often the simplest things that make the difference.

 And be realistic.
 When does Christmas ever go perfectly?
-Some years problems are burned roast potatoes; this year might be something a bit more complicated or unexpected.
 Be kind to yourself and those around you if things go a bit wrong.
 And don’t be afraid to laugh.

 You might find it helpful to speak to your care team in advance if you are unsure what is realistic and achievable for you, and those you choose to spend time with.